RefugeRestrooms/refugerestrooms/CONTRIBUTING.md

         * To start the rails server use: `rails s -b 0.0.0.0`.
         * Navigate to `localhost:3000`

-  * To sync local changes with the vagrant machine, you can run `vagrant rsync-auto` while developing

   [1] You can run any command locally using `rake vagrant:shell[]` and it will be executed in the repo root of the vagrant machine.
 You can try `rake vagrant:shell['pwd']` and see it will print the directory that the repo is in on the vagrant machine!

 ### 4 Optional tasks: